Ryan-Welfle/sliding-tiles/README.md

 # sliding-tiles
 A simple sliding puzzle game, featuring famous surrealist paintings

-(This is a modification of the awesome Sliding Puzzle game by Al Sweigart, https://inventwithpython.com/pygame/chapter4.html)
+- This is a modification of the awesome Sliding Puzzle game by Al Sweigart, https://inventwithpython.com/pygame/chapter4.html

+- This modification was created by Ryan Welfle and Lorenzo Baitwa

+- This modification was created using Spyder 3.3.2, and thus would best be run via that environment

 Welcome to the Sliding Tiles: README!